Chris-Nathaniel/minipos/README.md

 3. Run minipos.exe

 there are a few things that installation.bat does:
-~install python3.11
+- install python3.11
-~install sqlite3
+- install sqlite3
-~install all dependencies from requirements.txt
+- install all dependencies from requirements.txt
-~set up env and sqlite3 database tables.
+- set up env and sqlite3 database tables.

 ## compatibality
-Since Minipos are built on windows operating system, i made it only with windows compatibility, thus any functionality that .bat files use may not work well in other operating system.
+Since Minipos was developed for Windows, it is fully compatible with that operating system.
+Some functionality (such as .bat and .exe files) may not work properly on other operating systems.

 - Windows - fully-compatible.
-- Mac- semi-compatible. (manually install dependencies, reset/create new database wont work, .bat files not working)
+- Mac – Semi-compatible (Users must manually install dependencies; .bat and .exe files will not work, and the app must be started manually.)

 ## interface
-The program can be run on windowed gui mode or on browser making it very flexible choice.
+The program can run in windowed GUI mode or via a web browser, making it a flexible choice for different usage scenarios.

 ## Features
-- Menu system
+- Menu system - Allows users to create Orders
-- Cart system
+- Cart system - Enables easy order selection before finalizing transactions.
-- Order tracking
+- Order tracking - Keeps a record of past orders for easy reference.
-- Discount vouchers
+- Discount vouchers - Provides the ability to apply promotional discounts.
-- Menu customization
+- Menu customization - Allows full control over menu pricing
-- Order management
+- Order management- Facilitates modifying or canceling orders as needed.
-- Midtrans integration
+- Midtrans integration - Supports secure payment processing.
-- SMTP email support
+- SMTP email support - Enables email receipts and notifications.

 ## Source Files

-__init__.py manage imports
+__init__.py Manages imports and application setup.

-app.py - Main app file containing the routes to all other html pages
+app.py - The main app file containing all route definitions.

-conn.py - Connecting to database, port forwarding with ngrok, connecting to midtrans
+conn.py - Handles database connections, port forwarding with Ngrok, and Midtrans payment gateway integration.

-Models.py - classes and database queries along with gui
+Models.py - Defines classes and database queries for the application.

-Helpers.py - contains functions
+Helpers.py - Contains utility functions to support the main app.

-## Design
+dbgenerator.py - Helps in rebuilding and resetting database tables when needed.

 ## Technology
-Minipos is built with Python using the Flask framework for my back-end.
-I used Javascript, Html and CSS using Bootstrap to streamlined the front-end.
-I chosed to use sqlite3 for my project due to its simplicity and portability.
+Minipos is built using Python with the Flask framework for the backend.
+The frontend is built using HTML, CSS, and JavaScript with Bootstrap for styling.
+SQLite3 is used as the database due to its simplicity and portability.

+Frameworks & Libraries
-Flask - I used Flask as my primary web framework as it is one i am familiar with, including in Week 9 Finance of CS50.
-It is easy to use, and the app is simple enough that it doesn't require performance benefits that might have been provided by other frameworks.
+- Flask – Chosen for its ease of use and familiarity (as introduced in Week 9: Finance of CS50).
+The app is simple enough that it does not require a more complex framework.

-SQLite3 – I chose SQLite3 as the database for this project because it is lightweight, requires minimal setup, and is well-suited for small to medium-sized applications like this one.
-Since Flask comes with built-in support for SQLite, it integrates seamlessly without needing a separate database server.
-Additionally, SQLite stores data in a single file, making it easy to manage and deploy.
+- SQLite3 – A lightweight, self-contained database, ideal for small to medium-sized applications.
+Since Flask has built-in support for SQLite, integration is seamless.
+SQLite stores data in a single file, making it easy to manage and deploy.

-Bootstrap - I am using Bootstrap 5 for my front-end framework.
-It provides a fairly easy to use toolset to quickly provide high-quality, professional looking design.
+- Bootstrap 5 – Used for the frontend to provide a clean, professional-looking design with minimal effort.

 ## Hosting
 This project is designed to run locally, so it is not hosted on any cloud platform.
 Since SQLite3 is a file-based database, it does not require a separate database server, making local development and testing straightforward.
 Flask's built-in development server is sufficient for running the app during development.

-I was able to get the app working seamlessly using .bat file, I have also tried setting up a port forwarding using ngrok so that any notifications from the payment gateway can be directly received back to the ngrok address.

 ## Inspiration
-I had wanted to open a small cafe and thats where i got my inspiration of making a small POS system.
+I have always wanted to open a small cafe, and that inspired me to create a simple POS system made for such businesses.
+The idea was to build something that I, or someone in a similar position, could actually use without needing an expensive or complex system.
+Developing this project for CS50x gave me the opportunity to turn that idea into a working application.